Skip to Content Top

 Wrongful Termination

-Oakland Wrongful Termination Lawyer
+Wrongful Termination Lawyer in Oakland

 California is an “at-will employment” state, which means that any employee can be terminated without the employer having to provide a reason.
 This can make it difficult to prove that your termination was wrongful.